StephenBurgos/API-LogsCRUD-SardiusMedia/README.md

 # Logs API Endpoints
 ## The Logs API points that will let access and interactions to logs entity possible

-* `billingAddDuration` - :: edge function adds entry time to request
-* `billingCaptureData` - :: edge function that captures raw event data to S3
+* `createUser` - :: Adds an array of users to the database.
-* `billingExportData` - :: main lambda function that processes the raw data and stores it in both s3 and rds Aurora
+* `createDuplicateUser` - :: Adds an array of users to the database even if they already exist.
+* `readUserById` - :: Reads an entry from the database using a passed id.
+* `readAll` - :: Reads all users from the database.
+* `updateById` -:: Updates an entry from the database using a passed id.
+* `deleteUser` -:: Deletes a user from the database using a passed id.

 # Running It